-Sleeping Pills & Natural Sleep Aids
+Sleeping Pills and Natural Sleep Aids

-- Drug tolerance.
+Drug tolerance.
 You may, over a period of time, build up a tolerance to sleep aids, and you will have to take more and more for them to work, which in turn can lead to more side effects.

-- Withdrawal symptoms.
-If you stop the medication abruptly, you may have withdrawal symptoms, such as nausea, sweating and shaking.
+Withdrawal symptoms.
+If you stop the medication abruptly, you may have withdrawal symptoms, such as nausea, sweating, and shaking.

-- Drug interactions.
+Drug interactions.
 Sleeping pills can interact with other medications.
 This can worsen side effects and sometimes be dangerous, especially with prescription painkillers and other sedatives.

-- Rebound insomnia.
+Rebound insomnia.
 If you need to stop taking sleeping pills, sometimes the insomnia can become even worse than before.

-- Masking an underlying problem.
+Masking an underlying problem.
 There may be an underlying medical or mental disorder, or even a sleep disorder, causing your insomnia that can’t be treated with sleeping pills.

 Some serious risks of sleeping pills

-Sedative-hypnotic drug products (benzodiazepines and non-benzodiazepines) can cause severe allergic reaction, facial swelling, memory lapses, hallucinations, suicidal thoughts or actions, and complex sleep-related behaviors like sleep-walking, sleep-driving (driving while not fully awake, with no memory of the event) and sleep-eating (eating in the middle of the night with no recollection, often resulting in weight-gain).
+Sedative-hypnotic medications (benzodiazepines and non-benzodiazepines) can cause severe allergic reaction, facial swelling, memory lapses, hallucinations, suicidal thoughts or actions, and complex sleep-related behaviors like sleep-walking, sleep-driving (driving while not fully awake, with no memory of the event) and sleep-eating (eating in the middle of the night with no recollection, often resulting in weight-gain).
 If you experience any unusual sleep-related behavior, consult your doctor immediately.

-Common OTC sleep medications include:
+Common over-the-counter sleep medications include:

 - Diphenhydramine (found in brand names like Nytol, Sominex, Sleepinal, Compoz)